DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 ##  Mel-Spectrograms and Convolutional Neural Networks

-Optimization of mel-spectrogram parameters for best discrimination of sound categories.
+Reduction of audio clips size and optimization of mel-spectrogram parameters for best discrimination of sound categories.

 <p align="center"> <img src="Mel-Spectrogram3_002.png" width="800"  /> </p>